 For advanced marketers, we recommend measuring the contest results by segment as well.
 Did your ambassadors carry most of the load?
 How many of your Superfans participated?
 Segment-focused questions can help you determine how to customize your contests and focus your communication efforts in the future.

 UGC Contests on Instagram are particularly effective at providing boosts to UGC and keeping content creation interesting for your community.
 Many of the most successful brands in the world run contests on a monthly basis, and potentially even run different contests for different customer segments to maximize engagement.

 When planning these contests, remember to focus on the six rules for success.
 If you are going to spend the time to run a contest, it might as well be a great one.

-We believe that your customers are your brand’s most valuable marketers, and that brands need to achieve Customer Led Growth.
-Currently, the best (and most engaging way) for brands achieve Customer Led Growth is through User Generated Content (UGC) on social platforms like Instagram.
+We believe that your customers are your brand’s most valuable marketers and that brands need to achieve Customer Led Growth.
+Currently, the best (and most engaging way) for brands to achieve Customer Led Growth is through User Generated Content (UGC) on social platforms like Instagram.
 LoudCrowd helps you measure your UGC and create programs to grow it, like any other performance marketing channel.
 Click here for more information.

 About the Author

-Gary Garofalo is a marketing focused technologist and the CEO of LoudCrowd.
+Gary Garofalo is a marketing-focused technologist and the CEO of LoudCrowd.
 He’s spent his career focused on analytics, strategic consulting, and building technology companies.
 When he’s not writing about social media, he spends his free time reading, lamenting over the risks of climate change and artificial intelligence, and playing pickleball with the LoudCrowd team.